javitroya/test-case-gen-mutation-analysis/Readme.md

 # Mutation Analysis for the Multi-Objective Approach for Test Case Generation
 Implementation of the Mutation Analysis for the Multi-Objective Approach for Test Case Generation

-This projects supports and verifies the mutation analysis performed in [1].
+This project supports and verifies the mutation analysis performed in [1].
 It has been developed with Eclipse Modeling Tools, version IDE 2019-12 R. ATL plugin is needed.
 There is a project named Mutation_Analysis.

 **Mutation_Analysis**